 Council Member Crowley also sits on the committees on Civil Service and Labor; Community Development; Cultural Affairs and Libraries; Mental Health, Developmental Disability, Alcoholism, Drug Abuse and Disability Services; and Women's Issues.

 Council Member Crowley received her B.A. in Restoration from SUNY Fashion Institute of Technology where she was a Presidential Scholar and graduated Magna Cum Laude.
 She also holds a M.S. in City and Regional Planning from Pratt Institute’s Graduate School of Architecture.

-After college, Council Member Crowley followed a passion for the arts and joined D.C.
+After college, Elizabeth followed a passion for the arts and joined D.C.
 9 International Union of Painters and Allied Trades as a restorative painter.
 This led her to work on numerous preservation and construction sites throughout the city, including the renovations of Radio City Music Hall, the Central Synagogue, and St. Patrick’s Cathedral.

 In City Council District 30, Elizabeth used her city planning experience to work with the New York City Landmarks Preservation Commission to establish three historic districts in Ridgewood and also landmark the Forest Park Carousel.
 More recently, she has been a strong presence in the push to make Neir’s Tavern in Woodhaven a true New York City landmark.